Zapp: 1998–present: Deaths of Roger and Larry Troutman, disbandment, and current activity

 On Sunday morning, April 25, 1999, Roger Troutman was fatally shot several times in the torso by his older brother, Larry, as he exited a recording studio in Dayton, Ohio; he was taken to Good Samaritan Hospital, but died shortly after of his wounds.
 Larry's body was found in a car a short distance away from the murder scene.
 There were no witnesses at the time, and Larry's motive for orchestrating the apparent murder-suicide of Roger and himself remains unclear.
 Larry had been experiencing increasingly severe financial problems managing the family-run housing company, Troutman Enterprises, which eventually filed for chapter 11 bankruptcy owing $400,000 in tax.
-Larry might also have been bitter after Roger fired him as manager of his music career, a position Larry had held for several years.

 During Roger's funeral, his nephew Clet Troutman performed a talk-box rendition of "Amazing Grace".
 Roger was survived by his six sons and five daughters; his eldest son, Roger Lynch Troutman Jr., died of head injuries just a few years after the murder of his father (January 31, 1970 – January 22, 2003).

 After Troutman's death, Ice Cube said that "More Bounce To The Ounce" introduced him to hip-hop.
 "I was in the sixth grade, we'd stayed after school.
 We had this dude named Mr. Lock, and he used to bring in his radio with these pop-lockers.
 He used to teach [the dance group] the L.A.
 Lockers, and he would do community service in after-school programs.
 He knew a lot of kids and introduced them to all the new dances, he put on that song 'More Bounce', and they started pop-locking.
 And I think from that visual, from seeing that, it was my first introduction into hip-hop.
 Period.
 I didn't know nothing about nothing.
 I hadn't heard 'Rapper's Delight' yet.
 It was the first thing that was really fly to me.
 They started dancing, and since 'More Bounce' goes on forever, they just got down.
 I just think that was a rush of adrenaline for me, like a chemical reaction in my brain."

 The resulting impact of Roger and Larry's deaths left the band stranded, halting production.
 Without Roger serving as the creative source, they effectively disbanded, and quietly left the music industry altogether.
 Warner Bros.
 Records eventually dropped the band from their label, bringing the professional recording career of Zapp to a close.
 A few years later, Zapp resurfaced for a short period after the establishment of its own independent label, Zapp Town Records, managed by the Troutman family.
 The label released its only album, Zapp VI: Back by Popular Demand, in 2003.
 Zapp returned to performing only in live concert, touring across the U.S. at various venues.